 Recently Microsoft released it's new Azure Sphere device, the MT3620.
 Focused on security, it's an interesting micro-controller in the space.
 Offered as a starter kit, only paying the postage on a device worth around $75 - Microsoft is clearly trying to get a foothold in the sector with enthusiasts.
 It offers enterprise grade security by default, using their Azure cloud with a separate core for handling it, as well as device authentication and over-the-air updates.
 All things IoT devices desperately need to adopt.

 In the end I got through the registration and claiming process and ran the Hello World of micro-controllers, the blink LED program and left it at that.
 Maybe I'll come back to it when the documentation is improved or there's better support for it.
-Some of the hardware still isn't supported for development, such as I2C and power consumption controls while the two M4 subsystem cores aren't available for general use yet.
+Some of the hardware still isn't supported for development, such as I2C and power consumption controls as well as the two M4 subsystem cores.